vikaskushwaha9oct/intstar/README.md

 3) Extend further with custom switch implementations beside the ones available from _ai_ module.

-4) Create new decision making recipes or concept dictionaries using tools provided by _knowledge-creator_, and make them available to the Agent via a switch.
+4) Create new decision making recipes or concept dictionaries using tools provided by _knowledge-creator_, and make them available to the Agent via a switch side.